You can try all our plans free for 14 days. Before installing you first choose a plan.

-Choose a plan that suits your needs.
-BackHub creates backups of all repositories in your account by default but you can also choose to backup only select repositories.
+By default BackHub creates backups of all repositories in your account but you can also choose to backup only select repositories.

-In the next step, you will be able to manage repository access.
-BackHub creates backups for all repositories you give access to.
-That means if you grant access to "All repositories” backups for all current and future repositories will be created automatically.
-In case you want to backup only select repositories, please choose "Only select repositories" and type in the names of the repositories you want to backup.
+Access.
+BackHub creates backups for all repositories you grant access to.
+If you grant access to "All repositories" then backups for all current and future repositories will be automatically created.
+If you want to backup only select repositories, choose "Only select repositories" and enter the names of the repositories you want to backup.

-Secondly, you will see the permissions BackHub is asking for.
-In order to create backups, read access to code is necessary.
-For backing up the metadata and to manage access to backups read access to administration, issues, members, metadata, pull requests, and repository projects are needed.
+Permissions.
+BackHub requires read access to code.
+For backing up the metadata and to manage access to backups, read access to administration, issues, members, metadata, pull requests, and repository projects is also required.

-After the installation of BackHub for your account has been completed, you will be asked to verify your identity on GitHub with your personal GitHub user.
-This is to be able to login on backhub.co and manage your installations.
+After the installation of BackHub for your account is complete, you verify your identity on GitHub with your personal GitHub user.
+This allows for login on backhub.co and management of your installations.

-On backhub.co you will see an initial dialog with the number of repositories you gave access to and the account for which you have installed BackHub.
+On backhub.co an initial dialog displays with the number of repositories you granted access to, and the account for which you have installed BackHub.

-Once the backups is successfully created, it will have a green border and a timestamp when the backup was created.
-Come back later to this page if you want to check the status of your backups.
+Return to this page later if you want to check the status of your backups.